We provide reliable, up-to-date information to support lending decisions

 In addition, lenders will have to test their loan applicants’ creditworthiness based on the Positive credit register data before a new loan is issued to the applicant.
 For this, lenders will be required to ask for a credit register extract for each applicant.

 Responsibility for the Register’s design and maintenance lies with the Incomes Register Unit of the Finnish Tax Administration.
 At present, preparations for the Positive credit register are underway.
-The plan is to roll it out in spring 2024.

 Comprehensive information on credits in one register